LoxyL/florge_web/readme.md

-Here's an updated version of your README that includes the installation of Node.js and the Express library, along with the new startup instructions using `start.bat`.

----

 # AI Chat Web Application

 Welcome to my AI Chat Web Application!
 This is my first attempt at creating a web application as a self-taught programmer.
 I hope you find it useful and easy to use.